Table of Contents

 The fascinating history of the breed

 Many people ask me if my Bobtail is part wild cat.
-I have to laugh – despite those persistent rumors about bobcat-domestic cat crossbreeding, genetic testing has completely disproven this myth.
-My cats are 100% domestic!
-The breed gained official recognition from The International Cat Association in 1989, later followed by other major registries including the Cat Fanciers’ Association.
+I have to laugh — despite those persistent rumors about bobcat–domestic cat crossbreeding, genetic work and breed registries confirm American Bobtails are fully domestic.
+See clarification notes in VCA Animal Hospitals and Purina’s breed page.

 Physical characteristics and distinctive features